daliwang/SPEL_OpenACC/README.md

 >Functions that write needed .F90 files (e.g., duplicateMod.F90)

 #### Notes
-SPEL has been developed mainly on Summit computer.
+SPEL has been developed mainly on the Summit computer at the Oak Ridge National Laboratory.
+Summit has 4,608 computing nodes, most of which contain two 22-core IBM POWER9 CPUs, six 16-GB NVIDIA Volta GPUs, and 512 GB of shared memory.
 The software environment includes NVIDIA HPC 21.3 and several libraries:  spectrum-mpi (10.4), NetCDF (4.8), pnetcdf(1.12), HDF (1.10), and CUDA (11.1).

-SPEL uses CUDA Fortran (NVHPC package) to manage memory.
+SPEL uses CUDA Fortran (NVIDIA HPC package) to manage memory.